 Prior to the adoption of FASB No. 123(R), the Company presented all tax benefits of deductions resulting from the exercise of stock options as operating cash flows in the Consolidated Statement of Cash Flows.
-FASB

-No. 123(R) requires the cash flows resulting from the tax benefits resulting from tax deductions in excess of the compensation cost recognized for those options (excess tax benefits) to be classified as financing cash flows.
+FASB No. 123(R) requires the cash flows resulting from the tax benefits resulting from tax deductions in excess of the compensation cost recognized for those options (excess tax benefits) to be classified as financing cash flows.
 Accordingly, the Company has classified the excess tax benefit as a financing cash inflow.

-Under the Company's 2002 Long-Term Incentive Plan ("Plan"), the Company's principal stock compensation plan, stock options may be granted to directors and key employees through 2012 to purchase a maximum of 3,200 shares of common stock.
-Option awards are generally granted with an exercise price equal to the market price of the Company's common stock on the date of the grant.
-Those option awards generally vest between three and five years and have a 10-year contractual term.
-In addition, the Company maintains an employee incentive program that awards restricted stock on the attainment of certain service criteria.
-The outstanding awards related to these programs and related compensation expense was not significant for the years ended December 31, 2006, 2005 and 2004, respectively.
+Under the Company's 2007 Long-Term Incentive Plan ("2007 Plan"), which was approved by the Company's stockholders on May 16, 2007 and supersedes the 2002 Long-Term Incentive Plan, the Company reserved up to a maximum of 3,200 shares of common stock for issuance upon the grant or exercise of stock options, restricted stock, restricted stock units ("RSU's") and other types of awards, as defined under the 2002 Plan, to directors and key employees through 2017.
+Option awards are generally granted with an exercise price equal to the market price of the Company's common stock on the date of the grant and generally vest between three and five years with a 10-year contractual term.
+Restricted stock and RSU's are generally granted with a price equal to the market price of the Company's common stock on the date of the grant and generally vest between three and five years.
+As of December 31, 2007, there have been no awards granted under the 2007 Plan.